 Samuel J. Clark

 I am a demographer, epidemiologist, and data scientist who develops new methods and does research in demography and epidemiology.
+Much of my substantive work investigates questions that affect Africa.
 Clarissa Surek-Clark and I collaborate in life and various professional endeavors.

 I work as a professor in the Department of Sociology at The Ohio State University (OSU), and I am a faculty affiliate of the Institute for Population Research and the Translational Data Analytics Institute, both at OSU.
 I am affiliated with the Department of Statistics at the University of Washington and the School of Public Health at the University of the Witwatersrand.